-Coffee contains approximately 1% of MnO.
+Coffee contains approximately 0.5% of MnO.
 As with manganese-stained glazes, this means that manganese fumes could be released during firing (much more likely if over-fired past cone 6).
-These fumes are hazardous, use a kiln vent.
-This body fires as a strong stoneware that works well with glazes but not so dense that issues with bloating, warping occur.
-Use cones to verify that your electronic controller is actually firing to cone 6.
+These fumes can be hazardous, use a kiln vent.
+This body fires as a strong stoneware not so dense that issues with bloating, warping occur.
+Use cones to verify that your electronic controller or kiln sitter is actually firing to cone 6.

 Commercial brush-on glazes offer many colors and surfaces.
 For functional ware check for glaze fit (vital for quality functional ware).
 Do not assume food safety of brightly colored glazes in your kiln and with layering without a leach test (e.g. GLLE test).
 Consider using transparent or white liner glazes for food surfaces.

 Glazes that work on M340 may not work on this (e.g. bubbles, bubble clouding, pinholes with G2926B, G2934 matte).
 But Alberta Slip and Ravenscrag Slip glazes work well for us.
 Of course colorants in the body will bleed into glazes, often making them appear very different than they would on lighter burning bodies.

 Crazing: Functional ware must remain craze-free (crazing is unsanitary and drastically reduces ware strength).
 Because ware is not crazed out of the kiln does not mean it will not do so with time.
 Do cycles of a boiling water:ice water immersions (BWIW test) on a piece to test glaze fit (by stressing it to bring out any crazing or shivering tendencies).